Gets the primary clipboard of the widget.

 environment or window manager that is used.

-Returns the widgets first child.
+Returns the widget’s first child.

-Set @child as the current focus child of @widget.
+Set the focus child of the widget.

 This function is only suitable for widget implementations.